Hana2736/SwitchRemotePatcherUnity/README.md

 **!!
 Requires sys-botbase, download it [here.](https://github.com/olliz0r/sys-botbase/releases/latest)**

 **!!
-This is does not have any kind of anti-cheat bypass!** (unless you know what you're doing 😏) Use this only on banned consoles or a properly isolated emuMMC!
+Use this only on banned consoles or a properly isolated emuMMC!
+There is a high chance of getting banned if you use this in Splatoon 3!